DestinyIJ/chat-app-v1/README.md

 # chatappv1
-A simple chat web app built with PHP.
+A simple chat-app web built with PHP.